 What are LinkedIn influencers?

-LinkedIn influencers are an invite-only group of the world’s brightest thinkers, entrepreneurs, leaders, innovators, and creators.
+LinkedIn influencers are f the world’s brightest thinkers, entrepreneurs, leaders, innovators, and creators.
 There are over 500 LinkedIn influencers that cross countless industries and locations.
 These are some of the world’s greatest minds, and they all work together to create amazing, insightful, and thought-provoking content.
 Topics range from education, to environmental protection, to global politics, and business insights.
 There is no end to the content they provide, and getting involved in these conversations is highly encouraged.
 All LinkedIn members are able to like, comment, and share this content.
 They are encouraged to continue the conversation with questions, rebuttals, and insights all their own.

 What’s so important about LinkedIn summaries?